dalzilio/mcc/README.md

 like to engage in this competition.

 MCC supports the generation of Petri nets in both the TINA (.net) and LOLA input formats.
+We have also recently added a new subcommand to output the result as a P/T net in PNML format.

 We have made many improvements on the tool along the years and it is now a very efficient solution, on par with (and on many instances more efficient than) other tools used for the same purpose.

 In the future, we plan to use the transformation to compute interesting properties of the models, like symetries and/or set of places that can be